Okay, so you scored an interview – Congrats! But what now?

 How?
 Be sure to come prepared for your interview with thoughtful, insightful, and impactful questions.
 We recommend having at least three questions ready to ask…

 And as a tip: Don’t wait until the end of the interview when they ask “What questions do you have for me?”
 Ask these questions as they become relevant throughout the conversation.

 Ask these questions as they become relevant throughout the interview.

 - What do you enjoy most about working with [company name]?

 This is a question that gives you insight into the company culture, professional growth opportunities, and more while being a little more personal with the interviewer.
 If something in their answer relates to you, feel free to respond with your excitement and why.

-- I noticed on your social media that the company has [been expanding, launched new product lines, exponentially hiring, promoting the misison].
+- I noticed on your social media that the company has [been expanding, launching new product lines, exponentially hiring, promoting the mission].
 This is very exciting to me, as I am very interested in working with an organization that promotes this.
 How will the position I am interviewing for, impact this?

 A more advanced question shows the interviewer that you have done your research and are imagining long-term opportunities with the company.
 It shows more depth to your understanding of the company, outside of the job description that was written, and that you think about how you personally can fit into the equation.